+ How To Add This Control To Your Project (Click to Expand)

 8. Checkbox

-These checkboxes are an on/off touch box that can be added to enable/disable settings, such as color tracking for example.
+These checkboxes are on/off touch boxes that can be added to enable/disable settings, such as color tracking.

 Create A User Interface

-The settings option of this robot skill allows you to begin editing/creating thepage of this user interface.
-As elements are selected or added, it will display its settings on the right-hand side of the skill when it's actively selected.
+The settings option of this robot skill allows you to begin editing/creating the page of this user interface.
+As elements are selected or added, it will display their settings on the right-hand side of the skill when actively selected.

 1. UI Display Area

-This is the area where all the interactive elements are placed to build a UI.
+This is where all the interactive elements are placed in building a UI.

 2. Display Area Settings

 These fields and buttons allow you to change the settings of the UI display area.
-You can change the size of the display (default size is 800x480 pixels), background color, and background image.
-There is also a drop-down to chose pre-made background templates.
+You can change the display size (default size is 800x480 pixels), background color, and image.
+There is also a drop-down to choose pre-made background templates.

 3. Servo Buttons

-These buttons consist of a "plus" side and a "minus" side.
-The plus side will increase the servo position by the increment value set in the settings, and the minus will decrement the position.
-With the settings on the right-hand side, you can change the dimensions of the buttons, the servo port, the min/max servo position values, the increment value, and customize the background/foreground colors.
+These buttons have a "plus" side and a "minus" side.
+The plus side will increase the servo position by the increment value set in the settings, and the minus will decrease the position.
+With the settings on the right-hand side, you can change the dimensions of the buttons, the servo port, the min/max servo position values, and the increment value and customize the background/foreground colors.

 4. Servo Slider

 This slider will adjust servo positions with a sliding touch interface.
-With the settings on the right-hand side, you can change the dimensions of the slider, the variable name, the min/max servo position values, customize the background/foreground colors, and add a script.
+With the settings on the right-hand side, you can change the slider's dimensions, the variable name, the min/max servo position values, customize the background/foreground colors, and add a script.

 5. Checkbox

-A checkbox is an on/off touch box which can be added to enable/disable settings.
-With the settings on the right-hand side, you can change the dimensions of the box, the variable name, customize the checked/unchecked images, and add a script.
+A checkbox is an on/off touch box that can be added to enable/disable settings.
+With the settings on the right-hand side, you can change the dimensions of the box, and the variable name, customize the checked/unchecked images and add a script.

 6. Combobox Drop-down

-This Drop-down allows you to create your own list of selectable items.
+This drop-down allows you to create your list of selectable items.
 Each item in your list corresponds to an index number starting at 0.
-When an item is selected in the drop-down the $SelectedIndex variable will hold the value of its index position.
-For example: the fourth item in the list will have the $SelectedIndex of 3 (since we start at 0).
+When an item is selected in the drop-down, the $SelectedIndex variable will hold the value of its index position.
+For example, the fourth item in the list will have the $SelectedIndex of 3 (since we start at 0).

 7. Default Fullscreen Interface Checkbox